 The possibility of breast cancer may be on your mind: Maybe you’ve heard that 1 in 8 women will develop breast cancer in her lifetime.
 Perhaps a family member has been diagnosed with breast cancer.
-But something has you wondering if there are ways to reduce your risk of getting breast cancer.
+But something has you wondering if there are ways to reduce your risk of breast cancer.

-1. Know the risk factors
+1. Know the risk factors for breast cancer

 Breast cancer is caused by a combination of factors, including your age and gender – you’re more likely to get breast cancer if you’re a woman over the age of 50 years old.
 Other risk factors include your family history of breast cancer, race, overall health and lifestyle choices.